Stjepan Radić: Assassination in Parliament

 In the Assembly, Puniša Račić, a member of People's Radical Party from Montenegro, got up and made a provocative speech which produced a stormy reaction from the opposition but Radić himself stayed completely silent.
 Finally, Ivan Pernar shouted in response, "thou plundered beys" (referring to accusations of corruption related to him).
 In an earlier speech Radić accused Račić of stealing from civilian population and later refused to apologize when Račić asked him to.
 Puniša Račić made his way to the speaker podium facing the Croats.
-He put his hand in his pocket, where he held the pistol, and faced the president Ninko Perić and told him: "I ask of you, Mr. president, to sanction Pernar.
+He put his hand in his pocket, where he held the pistol, and faced the president Ninko Perić and told him: "I ask of you, Mr. President, to sanction Pernar.
 If you fail to stop me, I shall punish him myself!"
 After that threat shouting started in the room.
 But Račić continued his threats: "Whoever tries to stand between me and Pernar will be killed!"
 At that moment Puniša Račić took out his Luger pistol.
 Minister Vujičić, sitting at the bench behind Račić, grabbed his hand in order to stop him.
 At the same time, minister Kujundžić came to his aid, but Račić, however, being very strong, broke himself free.
 At exactly 11:25 AM shots were fired - Pernar was hit 1 cm above the heart.
 When he collapsed, Račić took aim at Stjepan Radić. Đuro Basariček noticed this and leaped to help him.
 Račić, however, turned his way and shot him, bullet entering his loins and exiting around his scapula.
 Basariček fainted immediately.
 Ivan Granđa ran in front of Stjepan Radić and Račić shot him in the arm.
 As soon as he was down, Račić aimed at Stjepan Radić, and shot him in the chest.
 At that point Pavle Radić jumped towards Račić, who didn't get confused, but remarked: "Ha!
 I've been looking for you!" and shot him 1 cm below the heart.
-It was believed Račić would shoot Svetozar Pribičević, sitting next to Stjepan Radić, next, but Račić instead left the room through the ministers' chambers.
+It was believed Račić would shoot Svetozar Pribičević, sitting next to Stjepan Radić, but Račić instead left the room through the ministers' chambers.
 The whole assassination was over in less than a minute.
 It was one of the first assassinations in a government building in history.
 Radić was left for dead and indeed had such a serious stomach wound (he was also a diabetic) that he died several weeks later at the age of 57.
 His funeral was officiated by archbishop Antun Bauer of Zagreb.
-His burial was massively attended and his death was seen as causing a permanent rift in Croat-Serb relations in the old Yugoslavia.
+There was a massive turnout for his burial, and his death was seen as causing a permanent rift in Croat–Serb relations in the old Yugoslavia.